 Pennsylvania Dental Law #216 states that the State Board of Dentistry may refuse to license a person who has a crime or misdemeanor conviction involving a morally corrupt act or a felony.

-Our program is accredited by the Commission on Dental Accreditation (CoDA), which is specialized body recognized by the US Department of Education
+Our program is accredited by the Commission on Dental Accreditation (CoDA), which is a specialized body recognized by the US Department of Education.

 - Browse our advising checksheet (pdf), which is also an excellent tool to help you personalize your course load each term and manage your overall advancement through our programs.